 Weathering Severe Weather

 Severe weather events are on the rise across the United States.
-And it’s not just the frequency of hurricanes, tornadoes, floods, blizzards and wildfires, but also the ramped up intensity of each disaster.
+And it’s not just the frequency of hurricanes, tornadoes, floods, blizzards, and wildfires, but also the ramped up intensity of each disaster.
 Hurricane Sandy was the deadliest and most destructive hurricane of 2012 and the second costliest in U.S. history.
-It battered the east coast with “100-year” punishing winds and storm surges, then dumped record snow in West Virginia.
+It battered the east coast with “100-year” punishing winds and storm surges, and then dumped record snow in West Virginia.
 Wildfires across the western U.S. continue to break records for size, duration and destruction – both in acreage and infrastructure losses.

-You may have different priorities depending the type of business you operate.
+You may have different priorities depending on the type of business you operate.
 Professional services firms may focus more on data protection, Internet connections and communications backup plans.
 Retail and manufacturing companies may be concerned with data protection, but also will need more robust plans to protect physical equipment and inventory and provide safety guidelines for their workforce.
 With proper planning and protection, you can help ensure that your business gets back in business as quickly as possible.